openway-ai/nova/README.md

 - **MDLM** The first product-level diffusion LM has been online.
 See [Mercury-2](https://www.inceptionlabs.ai/blog/introducing-mercury-2).

-- We are looking forward to more exciting research and product in the future.
+We are looking forward to more exciting research and product in the future.

-## What we provide?
+## What do we provide?

 With this repository, you are ready to train NAR models on a 100B pretraining dataset, and explore the scaling laws of NAR models.
 The dataset has been carefully curated and cleaned to support training at the GPT-2 scale.
 The training data originates from the open-source project [nanochat](https://github.com/karpathy/nanochat).
-We gratefully acknowledge the contributions of Andrej Karpathy and the nanoGPT community.
+We gratefully acknowledge the contributions of Dr. Andrej Karpathy and the nanoGPT community.